phw/PicardBarcodeScanner/README.md

 -----
  1. Connect both your computer and your phone to the same WiFi network.
  2. Start MusicBrainz Picard (version 1.0 or higher).
+ 3. In Picard open Options > Advanced Network and enable "Browser Integration" and disable "Liste only on localhost"
- 3. Start Picard Barcode Scanner on your phone.
+ 4. Start Picard Barcode Scanner on your phone.
- 4. On the first start the app will ask you for the IP address and port number Picard is listening on.
+ 5. On the first start the app will ask you for the IP address and port number Picard is listening on.
 Just enter the IP or network name of your computer.
 For the port the default 8000 should normaly be ok.
 In case you have multiple instances of Picard running on your computer it might be 8001 or higher.
- 5. Use the app to scan the barcode of a music album.
+ 6. Use the app to scan the barcode of a music album.
 If the album is in the MusicBrainz database and your Picard connection settings are correct the album data will automatically be loaded into Picard.
- 6. Tag your files in Picard.
+ 7. Tag your files in Picard.

 Build requirements
 ------------------